deathnmind/microsoft-terminal-profiles/README.md

 # microsoft-terminal-profiles
  Microsoft Terminal Config files, copy the json configuration into the Microsoft Terminal settings to save the customizations.

+Acrylic - Basic with the Arcylic options added
 Basic - standard configuration not much customization
 Vintage - Vintage Color Scheme added
 Greiged - Second Ubuntu Terminal with Greiged color shceme